 - 1 Tbsp extra virgin olive oil

-- 1–2 cup beef stock (click for my Homemake Beef Stock recipe)
+- 2 cup low-sodium beef stock (click here for my Homemade Beef Stock recipe)

 - 3 medium carrots, washed, peeled, and sliced